FairwindsOps/nova/CONTRIBUTING.md

 ### Installation
 * Install the project with `go get github.com/fairwindsops/nova`
-* Change into the polaris directory which is installed at `$GOPATH/src/github.com/fairwindsops/nova`
+* Change into the Nova directory which is installed at `$GOPATH/src/github.com/fairwindsops/nova`
 * See the results with `go run main.go find`

 ## Running Tests